krivenko/libcommute/doc/index.rst

   expression that can mix bosonic/fermionic
   (`CCR and CAR algebras <https://en.wikipedia.org/wiki/CCR_and_CAR_algebras>`_) and spin operators.
-It supports all standard arithmetic operations, compound-assignement operators, Hermitian conjugation and gives access to individual monomials via an iteration interface.
+It supports all standard arithmetic operations, compound-assignment operators, Hermitian conjugation and gives access to individual monomials via an iteration interface.
 No matrix representation is internally used to store the expressions, so there is virtually no limit on their size.